isabelle-ag/isabelle-ag.github.io/index.md

 - Verify that the settings set in [Step 5](#5-enable-github-pages) match those described.
 - Check under the **Actions** tab that there are no errors and the build is deployed.
 - It may take a few minutes for changes to reflect on your hosted resume.
 If the issue persists, review the GitHub Pages documentation linked in [Resources](#Resources) for troubleshooting tips.

+### General Troubleshooting Tips

+- **Check File Names**: Ensure that your resume file is named correctly as `index.md`.
+File names are case-sensitive, so make sure it matches exactly.
+- **Verify Repository Settings**: Double-check that the settings configured in [Step 5](#5-enable-github-pages) match those described in the instructions.
+Ensure that the repository is set to public and the correct branch is selected.
+- **Review GitHub Pages Documentation**: If the issue persists, consult the GitHub Pages documentation for additional troubleshooting tips and guidance.